-Island Peak Climbing leads you to amazing adventure and experience on top above 6,160 m and 20,328 ft high where you will be surrounded by world highest mountains with Mt.
-Everest, Mt.
-Lhotse, Mt.
-Cho-Oyu as far towards Mt.
+Island Peak Climbing leads you to amazing adventure and experience on top above 6,160 m and 20,328 ft high where you will be surrounded by the world’s highest mountains with Mt Everest, Mt Lhotse, Mt Cho-Oyu as far towards Mt.
 Makalu in the east direction with other lesser peaks.
 Truly an adventure that fulfills your lifetime desire standing on top Island Peak also called Imjatse Himal, due to its location within beautiful Imjatse valley when looked from above high hills certainly looks like an island in the midst of the valley.

 Day 01: Arrival in Kathmandu (1,300m/4,264ft)